 The following table was developed during the 2009 - 2010 NTETC BCS Sector meetings.
 The table was then incorporated in the 2011 edition of Publication 14.
 At that time NTEP laboratories were asked to report back to the Sector with comments and recommended amendments for improvement.
 This item was included on the Sector’s meeting agenda in 2014 and the members were informed that there had been no opportunities to use the table as part of an evaluation.

 In addition, during the 2014 meeting, it was recommended that the function of enabling a belt-profiling to establish a zero condition of a BCS system should be added as a sealable parameter in the table.
-Other features were considered for inclusion on this listing during that meeting however, there was no consensus among the Sector members to make further revisions.
+Other features were considered for inclusion on this listing during that meeting; however, there was no consensus among the Sector members to make further revisions.

 It has been reported to NIST, OWM that devices have recently been or possibly will be submitted in the near future for type evaluation, which could offer an opportunity to test the usefulness of the following table.